MoustafaShaaban/moustafashaaban.github.io/docs/django-projects.md

 * Authenticated users can:

-    * Access a GraphQL endpoint and Run several Quries and Mutations.
+    * Access a GraphQL endpoint and Run several Queries and Mutations.

     * Create, Read, Update and Delete (CRUD) blog posts on the website.